nodechef/openML_docker_server/README.md

 Server for OPENML website

 ## Installation:
+1. Run Docker

-Clone the repository and simply run
-**docker-compose up** in your terminal.
-Docker must be running.
+2. Clone the repository and simply run **docker-compose up** in your terminal.
+3. Visit Localhost:3000

 OpenML: Open Machine Learning
 =============================